prettier/prettier/README.md

 > **We strongly recommend against using more than 80 columns:**

 > Normally when specifying a line length of 120 in a styleguide this means the maximum amount of characters on a line.
-On average the length of line will be around 80 characters for readibility and doesn't often meet this maximum.
+On average the line length will be around 80 characters for readibility and doesn't meet this maximum.

-> Prettier will put as much code as it can in one line, so every line will be at around 110 - 120 characters.
+> Prettier will put as much code as it can in one line, so every line will have around 110 - 120 characters.
 This is harder to read than around 80 characters.

 ### Tab Width
 Specify the number of spaces per indentation-level.